LettError/coverage/readme.md

 ### Average of >1 languages
 The numerical average of the densities calculated for a couple of languages can then be used as an relatively objective value for the color, or gray, of a specific font.

+Supported in this code: Albanian, Basque, Bosnian, Catalan, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Hungarian, Icelandic, Italian, Latvian, Lithuanian, Norwegian, Polish, Portuguese, Romanian, Slovak, Slovenian, Spanish, Swedish and Turkish.
+While the differences between these languages are small, it does remove any bias to a specific language.

 ## Discussion
 The frequency tables used in this calculation do not include punctuation.
 In many typefaces the punctuation symbols are lighter than the letters and that would skew the results towards a lighter number.
 But then the texts used to compile the frequency tables would need to be examined as well.
 Are all the texts on a comparable subject for instance?
 How do the average line lengths compare?
 Are there more or fewer quotations in the text?
 How does the word space fit in all this?